LongBu/AWS-SAP-C02-Study-Guide/README.md

 #### Versioning
   * Configured at the bucket level
   * Can't edit Object(s)/Metadata in place as they are immutable
-  * If enabled, object edits will manifest as an incremental version
+  * If enabled, object edits will manifest as incremental versions
   * Good practice to allow the rolling back of files and accidental deletions
   * Objects that existed before turning on versioning will have a "null" version
   * Disabling versioning doesn't remove earlier versions